 The bill tasked the New Jersey Division of Gaming Enforcement with creating standards for software and equipment used for Internet gaming.
 Casinos would be required to verify that players are physically located in New Jersey at every log-in.

 In May 2013, the Division of Gaming Enforcement announced proposed regulations for online gambling in the state of New Jersey.
 In the draft, an initial $400,000 Internet gaming permit fee would be required of the licensees as well as an annual license fee of $250,000.
-There was a 60-day comment period for the proposed regulations, and final adoption will follow a review and response to comments.

 In June 2013, the New Jersey Division of Gaming Enforcement wrote to the 12 land-based casinos in Atlantic City, telling them that they would be given until June 30 to arrange supplier deals to provide online gaming.
 In the time following the deadline, regulators would examine and review the qualifications and backgrounds of the companies partnering with the Atlantic City casinos.